Homomorphisms between multidimensional constant-shape substitutions: Precisions on bijective constant-shape substitutions

-The hypothesis of having $d$ linearly independent vectors as nondeterministic directions for $(X_{\zeta},S,\Z^{d})$ is decidable by an algorithm, studying all the set of differences and then apply \cref{ConditionForBeingNonExpansiveBijectiveSubstitutions}.
-Until now we didn't find any aperiodic reduced primitive polytope substitution not satisfying this hypothesis leaving the following question
+The hypothesis of having $d$ linearly independent vectors as nondeterministic directions for $(X_{\zeta},S,\Z^{d})$ is decidable by an algorithm, studying all the sets of differences and then applying \cref{ConditionForBeingNonExpansiveBijectiveSubstitutions}.
+Until now we did not find an aperiodic $d$-dimensional reduced primitive polytope substitution with less than $d$ linearly independent nondeterministic directions leaving the following question:

-\begin{question} Does there exists an aperiodic primitive reduced polytope substitution $\zeta$ with less than $d$ linearly independent nondeterministic directions for $(X_{\zeta},S,\Z^{d})$? \end{question}
+\begin{question} Does there exist an aperiodic primitive reduced polytope substitution $\zeta$ with less than $d$ linearly independent nondeterministic directions for $(X_{\zeta},S,\Z^{d})$? \end{question}